canada-ca/canada-ca.github.io/_posts/2020-07-22-design-research-covid.md

 ## 4. Used moderated testing strategically

-We reserved moderated testing for when we needed specialized audiences like business owners, students, or [people using assistive technologies] (https://blog.canada.ca/2020/06/05/designing-for-accessibility.html).
+We reserved moderated testing for when we needed specialized audiences like business owners, students, or [people using assistive technologies](https://blog.canada.ca/2020/06/05/designing-for-accessibility.html).
 Using a moderator gave us time to schedule the testing over several days while we worked on complex prototypes.
 This provided more flexibility to ask follow-up questions when we saw interesting behaviours and probe for more details allowing us to get the most out of the sessions.

 The moderator can encourage participants to continue on a task where they may have otherwise given up in an unmoderated test.